fedspendingtransparency/usaspending-api/usaspending_api/api_contracts/contracts/autocomplete/accounts/a.md

 ## ComponentFilters (object)

 Each component listed here may be omitted, null, or a string value.
 If omitted, no filtering will be performed on that component.
-If null, the filter will perform an exact match on account numbers missing that component.
+If null, the filter will include account numbers missing that component.
 If a string, the filter will perform an exact match on account numbers where that component matches the string provided.

 + `ata` (optional, string, nullable)
     Allocation Transfer Agency Identifier (3 characters).
 TAS only.